sgrumley/deskday/readme.md

 - `setup.sh`: Installation script that sets up the LaunchAgent for automatic monitoring
 - `deskday`: Executable compiled from the go app
 - SQLite database: Stores connection timestamps (created automatically)
-- LaunchAgent: Ensures the monitoring script runs on network changes (TODO: this can be found at ...) the launch agent `com.user.networkmonitor` can be found at `~/Library/LaunchAgents/`
+- LaunchAgent: Ensures the monitoring script runs on network changes (TODO: this can be found at ...)
 ## Prerequisites

 - macOS